saloalexey/CreateIAR_Proj/README.md

 # CreateIAR_Proj
-add folder and files to workspace and add Include path
+Add folder and files to IAR Workspace and add Include path.